eclipse-tractusx/managed-simple-data-exchanger-backend/README.md

 ---
 ## Description

-This repository is part of the overarching Catena-X project.
+This repository is part of the overarching Eclipse Tractus-X project.
 It contains the Backend for the SDE/DFT.
 SDE Simple data exchanger(formally known DFT is short for Data Format Transformer)

 It is a standalone service which can be self-hosted.
-It enables companies to provide their data in the Catena-X network via an EDC.
+It enables companies to provide their data in the Eclipse Tractus-X network via an EDC.

 ## Important !!!
 ### Deployment of SDE backend